steidani/s2s-ai-challenge-kit-eth-ubern/README.md

 ### 10. RPSS scoring by `scorer` bot
 The `scorer` will fetch your tagged submissions, score them with RPSS against recalibrated ECMWF real-time forecasts.
-Your score will be added to the [leaderboard](https://s2s-ai-challenge.github.io/#leaderboard).
+Your score will be added to the private [leaderboard](https://s2s-ai-challenge.github.io/#leaderboard), which will be made public in early November 2021.

 The `scorer` is not active for the competition yet.